Andriamanitra/mlsp/README.md

 - When using multiple language servers at the same time there is no good way to handle which one handles which request.
-So if you start both `pyright-language-server --stdio` and `ruff-lsp` and then ask for hover information you may get the result from either one (depending on which one is slower to respond) even though only Pyright responded with something useful.
+So if you start both `pyright-langserver --stdio` and `ruff-lsp` and then ask for hover information you may get the result from either one (depending on which one is slower to respond) even though only Pyright responded with something useful.